 A FIFO worker and a tradie sit at a bar arguing over who works the hardest.
 From a dark corner comes a grizzly voice, “yeh?
-That’s fuck all, neither of you would know what hard work is”.
-The men slowly turn around, aw fuck, it’s a farmer.
+That’s fark all, neither of you would know what hard work is”.
+The men slowly turn around, aw snap, it’s a farmer.

 Barnaby walks over to put the dispute to pasture, he points at the tradie’s steak sanga, “where do you think that bloody food comes from, I’m up at bloody 3:30 bloody putting food on your table, where is my thanks cob?”

 Thanks?
-Given that he is only providing food to Australia that he can’t sell to China at a premium, and he runs his business to optimise profit, perhaps a little pat on the back will suffice ay Cunt Eastwood?
+Given that he is only providing food to Australia that he can’t sell to China at a premium, and he runs his business to optimise profit, perhaps a little pat on the back will suffice ay?

 Why is he mingling with ungrateful city dwellers?
 A few reasons really.
 His son has been treating Perth roads like the Newman Rodeo and been done for drink driving (again), his daughter fled farm life and has got engaged to a man Barnaby thinks is a poof, and finally, he wants to audition for The Farmer Wants a Wife.